 Small Size 14×20″ Buckwheat Pillow

 Years ago, I ordered my first buckwheat pillow.
-I assumed I was getting a standard-sized 20×26″ pillow, but I had unintentionally ordered the “Japanese-style” 14×20″.
+I assumed I was getting a standard-sized 20×26″ pillow, but I had unintentionally ordered one half that size.
 It was comfortable and I fell in love with it, but still felt a bit too small for my larger stature.
 I’m pretty tall (6’2″) and a side-sleeper; I suspected a larger pillow would provide better support for me.

 For someone with a smaller stature, however, a small buckwheat pillow can provide more than adequate support.
 A smaller pillow has an advantage in that it’s considerably less bulky than a larger one.
-A 14×20″ buckwheat pillow will weigh around 4 lb. and is pretty easy to shift around while in your bed.
+A 14×20″ buckwheat pillow weighs half what a 20×26″ pillow does and is pretty easy to shift around while in your bed.
 My kids both use small buckwheat pillows and prefer them to the larger size simply because of the weight advantage.

 Worth noting: I’m willing so sacrifice the bedroom’s aesthetics for comfort any day, but my wife wasn’t particularly thrilled with the idea of this new odd-sized pillow that didn’t fit our bedding set.
 You can certainly find plenty of 14×20″ pillow cases in flat colors at large retailers like Amazon, but you aren’t going to get the latest designer patterns.